 Words from our Pastor: “What This Church is All About”

-I walk through our beautiful sanctuary and see the plaque which reads, “In honor of Rev. Adam Blakeman, born in Staffordshire, England, 1598; a scholar of Christ College, Oxford; Preacher of the gospel in Leicestershire and Derbyshire and in the wilderness of the new world; first minister of the church of Stratford from 1639 until his death in 1665.
+I walk through our beautiful sanctuary and see the plaque that reads, "In honor of Rev. Adam Blakeman, born in Staffordshire, England, 1598; a scholar of Christ College, Oxford; Preacher of the gospel in Leicestershire and Derbyshire and in the wilderness of the new world; first minister of the church of Stratford from 1639 until his death in 1665."
 You have no idea how humbling that is to read.
-Our first pastor was born in the same century that Martin Luther, John Calvin and Ulrich Zwingli forged the protestant reformation; the same century that the Gregorian calendar was adopted and Copernicus theorized that the earth revolved around the sun; the century of William Shakespeare and Michelangelo.
+Our first pastor was born in the same century that Martin Luther, John Calvin and Ulrich Zwingli forged the Protestant Reformation; the same century that the Gregorian calendar was adopted and Copernicus theorized that the earth revolved around the sun; the century of William Shakespeare and Michelangelo.